tiagomelojuca/otclient-wiki/Compiling-for-Android.md

 * [CMake](http://www.cmake.org/download/)

 ### 2 - Extract and Install
-Extract and install the files downloaded.
+Extract and install the files downloaded. <br />
 For **Cygwin**, you will need select **make** program to install.

 ### 3 - Copy the Android Libraries